bat020/CV/README.md

 #### Coding

 I've built a Chrome extension called Accent Grid that has 12,000 users worldwide (according to Google Play).
 It gives users easy access to accented and special characters from within the Google Chrome browser.

-I searched for a neat tool to help me type accents, but couldn't find one.
-So taught myself JavaScript from scratch and built the extension myself.
-See [bat020.tumblr.com/accent-grid](http://bat020.tumblr.com/accent-grid) for more details or check out the code on [github](https://github.com/bat020/accent-grid).
+I was searching for a neat tool to help me type accents, but couldn't find one.
+So taught myself JavaScript and built the extension myself from scratch.
+See [bat020.tumblr.com/accent-grid](http://bat020.tumblr.com/accent-grid) for more details or check out the code on [github.com/bat020/accent-grid](https://github.com/bat020/accent-grid).

-I enjoyed writing this extension so much I decided to switch from journalism to software development.
+I enjoyed this project so much I decided to switch from journalism to software development.
 I've just completed an intensive coding course at Makers Academy which introduced me to Ruby, test driven development, Rails and AngularJS.
-My final project at Makers was Alarming, a "social alarm clock" phone app that sends out coordinated alarms for meetings and events.
+My final project at Makers was [Alarming](https://github.com/hvenables/alarming), a "social alarm clock" phone app that sends out coordinated alarms for meetings and events.

 #### Communications